Parking Permits

 Parking Enforcement

-Refer to the campus parking map to reference parking locations by permit type.
-Retirees should review License Plate Recognition information to learn about the vehicle registration process and related details for parking enforcement.
-Learn more about “front plates” and the additional parking flexibility they provide.
+Refer to the campus parking map for parking locations by permit type.
+Retirees should review the Traffic and Parking Regulations and information about License Plate Recognition (LPR) and optional “front plates” for additional parking flexibility.

-Retiree permits may not be shared with other individuals.
-Use or possession of forged, stolen, altered, transferred or invalid permits may result in a citation, immobilization and/or towing of the vehicle, criminal charges, and/or disciplinary action through the university.
+Permits may not be shared with other individuals.
+Use or possession of forged, stolen, altered or transferred permits may result in a citation, immobilization and/or towing of the vehicle, criminal charges and/or disciplinary action through the university.
 Vehicles may not be stored in any parking lot or garage for longer than 24 hours without permission from Purdue Parking.
 Any vehicles in violation of this may be towed at the owner’s expense.